Skip to main content

 What is Morse code?

 A character encoding system invented in the 1830s that represents letters and numbers as sequences of short signals (dots/dits) and long signals (dashes/dahs).
-It was designed for telegraph communication and became the first practical system for long-distance electronic messaging.
+It was created for telegraph communication and became the first practical system for long-distance electronic messaging.

 How do I read Morse code?